bcgov/platform-developer-docs/src/docs/platform-architecture-reference/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 ## Direct TCP access
 Product teams may enable direct non-HTTPS TCP access to services within their namespaces by creating a TransportServerClaim resource.

-This feature is available in all production clusters, including Silver and Gold/GoldDR.
+This feature is available in the production clusters Silver and Gold/GoldDR.

 The project must meet the following requirements:
 - Project set in either the Silver cluster or Gold/GoldDR clusters
 - Initial application installation, including services
 - Administrative access to the namespaces
 - `oc` command line tool

+It's important to note this works similar to a Route, in that you can't control which IPs can connect to it with a Network Policy.
+The service will be exposed to all of SPAN-BC.
+The public internet won't have access, but the rest of the datacenter will.
+Be sure to secure the service with a strong username/password or mutual TLS config as appropraite for the service sensitivity.

 ## Set up TCP connectivity in the Silver Cluster
 Use the Porter Operator to enable direct TCP access to your services in the Silver cluster.